A Journey Through India - Palace & Fort Stays

 AccommodationIndia Palace and Fort Stay Hotels

-You will be staying in a series of well-located hotels, all of which will be of a five-star standard.
+You will be staying in a series of high-quality,well-located hotels.
 In all cases, rooms have private bathrooms and air conditioning.Back to top

 Taj Mahal restoration workThe white marble of the Taj Mahal is being gradually cleaned in a process that will take up to four years.
 Parts of the monument's surface may be covered during this process though your visit and access to the main dome is not likely to be restricted.